Q. Which airport should I fly into for this tour?

 Q. How many bags can I bring?

 A. There’s no limit to the number of bags or weight of luggage that you can take on the ship but, due to the size of the rooms, you’ll want to keep your luggage to a minimum.
 There may, however, be restrictions on baggage and weight on your flights.
-For example, you may bring one bag at no additional charge on flights from Buenos Aires to Ushuaia.
+For example, you may bring one checked bag at no additional charge on flights from Buenos Aires to Ushuaia.
 Please check with your airline for any other restrictions.

 Q. Is there WiFi on board the ship?